 Commercial Trucking Hours of Service Regulations and Your Case

 Hours of service regulations from the Federal Motor Carrier Safety Administration (FMCSA) exist for the safety of truck drivers and vehicles around them.
 Driving for too long can result in loss of focus, attention, and reaction time.
 In some cases, drowsy driving is just as dangerous as drunk driving.
 A truck driver violating hours of service regulations may be proof of negligence in your trucking accident case.
-Contact Begam Marks & Traulsen, P.A. to learn more about your unique commercial truck accident claim and how our experienced Phoenix truck accident lawyers can help.
+Contact Begam Marks & Traulsen, P.A. today to learn more about your unique commercial truck accident claim and how our experienced Phoenix truck accident lawyers can help.

 What Does the FMCSA Say About Hours of Service Regulations?

 Federal hours of service rules list five main regulations that truck drivers must obey when on the job.
 All truck drivers in the country must abide by these laws, regardless of what state they’re operating within.
 Property-carrying drivers and passenger-carrying drivers have different hours of service obligations.
 In general, commercial truckers must obey the following limits:

 - 11 hours after 10 consecutive hours off duty (property-carrying) or 10 hours after eight consecutive hours off duty (passenger-carrying).